 I am missing a few accents in the title, this Swedish sandwich cake is actually spelt, Smörgåstårta and is of course a salute to all things sandwich…and so pretty!
 Which is why it appealed to me in the first place.
 I have (as some of you know) reached the ripe old and mature age of Grandy hood…and so there has been a baby shower and as we are expecting a little girl to be welcomed into the Holder family, the baby shower had to be appropriately pretty and this fit the bill exactly!
 Rather than fiddle around with patching loaves together to fit the round cake that I was after, I decided to make my own bread, so this is part one of Smörgåstårta, (cue the drum roll….)
 The Loaf!

-3 tbsp malt powder as found in For Foods Sake
+- 3 tbsp Malt - Powder Malt powder (found in For Foods Sake) BUY

-3 tbsp Crio Bru dry granules (As opposed to reserved wet granules from your morning cuppa)
+- 3 tbsp Crio Bru Crio Bru dry granules (As opposed to reserved wet granules from your morning cuppa) BUY

 Place yeast, Crio Bru liquid, water, malt powder and honey into Thermo bowl and warm 2 min/37ºC/speed 1.

 Add half each of the flours and all the Crio Bru granules.
 Blend 15 sec/speed 6.

 Add remaining flour a little at a time, kneading 1 min/Interval after each addition, to a total of 4 minutes.
 If your machine is struggling, remove half the dough, knead 2 min/Interval.
 Remove from bowl, repeat with remaining dough and knead the two amounts together by hand on a Silpat mat.
 Wrap tightly and allow to prove.